-Certificate of Insurance (COI): Required from vendor providing this activity.
-Visit GSNI's Online Support for Volunteers webpage for information on requesting a COI from the venue.
+Council Approval: Required This is a vendor provided activity.
+Certificate of Insurance (COI): Required from vendor providing this activity for Council Approval.
+Visit GSNI's webpage for information on requesting a COI from the venue.

-With the appropriate instructors, equipment, and hills/levels, Daisies are permitted to participate in skiing and snowboarding.
+\With the appropriate instructors, equipment, and hills/levels, Daisies are permitted to participate in skiing and snowboarding.